Sam-Dragon/interview/star-questions.md

 A. Yes. by using completable future method of 'completableFuture.join()' or  using directly reading sendResult.get(Timeout)

 # Database
+1. CAP thoerm ? when to use which database ? <br>
+A. C - Consistency, A - Availability, P - Partition Tolerance <br>
+CA -> SQL Database - Mysql, postgres
+CP -> Mongo, redis
+AP -> Cassandra, Couch, Dynamo Db

-6. Why redis ? whats the advantage ?
+3. Why redis ? whats the advantage ? <br>
+A. Mainly used for caching and faster retrival